PaulSquires/WinFBE/Help/WinFBX/File Management/File Procedures.md

 Unicode replacement for Free Basic's **CurDir**.

-# <a name="AfxMoveFile"></a>AfxRenameFile / AfxMoveFile / AfxName
+# <a name="AfxMoveFile"></a>AfxName / AfxRenameFile / AfxMoveFile

 Moves an existing file or a directory, including its children.

 ```
+FUNCTION AfxName (BYVAL lpExistingFileName AS LPCWSTR, BYVAL lpNewFileName AS LPCWSTR) AS LONG
 FUNCTION AfxRenameFile (BYVAL lpExistingFileName AS LPCWSTR, BYVAL lpNewFileName AS LPCWSTR) AS BOOLEAN
 FUNCTION AfxMoveFile (BYVAL lpExistingFileName AS LPCWSTR, BYVAL lpNewFileName AS LPCWSTR) AS BOOLEAN
-FUNCTION AfxName (BYVAL lpExistingFileName AS LPCWSTR, BYVAL lpNewFileName AS LPCWSTR) AS LONG
 ```

 | Parameter  | Description |